System Dynamics Modelling and Analysis

 Students gain knowledge about the System Dynamics method and its relation to standard science, operations research, public administration and private management.
 They get to know the basics of dynamics systems (systems consisting of instantaneous and accumulating cause and effect relationships, feedback loops, nonlinearities, and delays).
 They learn tools for analysis such as causal loop diagrams, stock and flow diagrams, structure, graphs, equations and the simulation program Stella Online.
 This program is freely available.
-Students may also buy and use any other version of Stella.
 Students obtain knowledge about different ways to analyze and understand how cause and effect create development over time.
 In this respect system dynamics provides an important supplement to systems thinking.
-Finally students know about about misperceptions and misguided rules of thumb that people typically use to manage complex dynamic systems.
+Finally students know about misperceptions and misguided rules of thumb that people typically use to manage complex dynamic systems.

 Apply knowledge and understanding

 To practice the new knowledge is very important and the MOOC (Massive Open Online Course) offers several types of training.
 Students are challenged to apply the tools and methods in quizzes, assignments, and in interactive learning environments (ILEs).
 Students also learn to apply structurally similar analogies to understand several important social challenges, where the most familiar situations serve as analogies for less transparent problems.
 At the end of the course students are able to construct and analyze dynamic simulation models.